Timber (Pitbull song): Background and composition

-Chart performance
+Commercial performance

 "Timber" made its first chart appearance on October 10, 2013, in the Republic of Ireland, where it debuted at number 67 on the Irish Singles Chart.
 The following week, the song climbed to number 19.
 In Austria, "Timber" debuted at number 69 on the Austrian Singles Chart on October 18, 2013, and eventually crowned the chart at number one.
 In Germany, the song debuted at number 90 on October 18, 2013, on the German Singles Chart and later peaked at number one.

 Timber debuted at number 49 on the US Billboard Hot 100 on October 26, 2013.
-On January 18, 2014, the single reached number one on the chart, giving Kesha her third number-one single and her ninth and last top ten hit.
-As well as earning Pitbull his second number-one single and ninth top ten hit.
+On January 18, 2014, the single reached number one on the chart, giving Kesha her third number-one single and her tenth top ten hit, as well as earning Pitbull his second number-one single and ninth top ten hit.
 Before topping the Hot 100, it had been stuck at number two for four weeks, behind "The Monster" by Eminem featuring Rihanna.
-"Timber" is also Kesha's eleventh top ten song on the Hot 100 chart.
 It also peaked at number one on the US Digital Songs chart, selling 442,000 copies in its peak week, constituting the fourth largest single week sum of 2013.
 It is also Pitbull's first song to do so.
 "Timber" also peaked at number one on the US Hot Rap Songs chart.
 It was the first number one single of 2014 in the US, and stayed at number one for three consecutive weeks.
 In May 2014, the single reached its 4 million sales mark.
 As of March 2016, the single has sold 4.7 million copies in the US.
-On June 23, 2022, the song was certified diamond by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of ten million in the United States, making it both Kesha's and Pitbull's first diamond certified single in the country.
+As of 2025, the song has since been certified 12× Platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of 12 million in the United States.